mbolotis/greekfireprediction.github.io/README.md

 ## Description

+The Application wil use a model which will use appropriate data to predict real-time probability of wildfires in each district of Greece.
 Almost 53.983 conflagrations occurred in Greece between 1980 and 2016 and for Greece this is a major and chronic issue.
 We are all interested in our forests especially during the last years that climate change causes several problems to our lives.
-The model will use appropriate data to predict real-time probability of wildfires in each district of Greece.

 ## Getting Started